InstituteforDiseaseModeling/idmtools/docs/platforms/platforms-slurm.rst

     ``workitems`` and ``AssetCollection`` are not supported on the |SLURM_s| platform with |IT_s|.
 If you've used the |COMPS_s| platform with |IT_s| you may have scripts using these objects.
-You would need to update these scripts without using these object in order to run them on the |SLURM_s| platform.
+You would need to update these scripts without using these objects in order to run them on the |SLURM_s| platform.

 .. toctree::